-2. Set up an account at a faucet manager such as CoinPot (details below) or any other microwallet service and paste your wallet address where prompted.
+2. Set up an account at a faucet/crypto portal such as Freebitcoin or Cointiply.

-5. When you reach the cash out amount set by the microwallet you can withdraw your coins to your wallet at Coinbase, or wherever it's located.
+3. When you reach the cash out amount set by the site you can withdraw your coins to your wallet at Coinbase, or wherever it's located.

 You can start earning instantly and it won’t be long before you’ve amassed enough to transfer to your wallet.
 The sums collected from each individual faucet are often referred to as ‘dust’ because they are so negligible so you’ll have to quite a bit of clicking first.